Agent-Field/af-deep-research/README.md

 Most research tools search once and summarize.
 You've used them.
 You know the pattern: ask a question, get a paragraph, move on.
 But real research doesn't work that way.
 Real research finds something, realizes what's missing, goes back, digs deeper, connects dots across sources.

 That's what this does.
 You send a query.
 The system spawns thousands of parallel agents—entity extractors, relationship mappers, evidence gatherers—all working simultaneously.
 When gaps are found, more agents spin up to fill them.
-Three iterative cycles later, you get structured data back: typed entities, mapped relationships, traced evidence, and a cited document.
+Few dynamic iterative cycles later, you get structured data back: typed entities, mapped relationships, traced evidence, and a cited document.

 It's not a chatbot.
 It's an [AI backend](https://www.agentfield.ai/blog/posts/ai-backend)—infrastructure that returns structured data for your applications.